dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

     is allowed to stage files located in the storage group `h1:raw@osm` using HTTP protocol.
 -   The user
     `/C=DE/O=DESY/CN=Scooter`, any VOMS groups he belongs to, is allowed to stage files located in the storage group `sql:chimera@osm` using GFTP protocol.

 Exact protocol names are `DCap-3.0`, `GFtp-1.0`, `GFtp-2.0`, `Http-1.1`, `NFS4-4.1` and ` Xrootd-2.7`.
 The version suffix is subject to change therefore `.*` comes in handy.

-Non-authenticated protocols like plain `dCap` protocol or `NFS` protocol (if so setup) carry null for DN and FQAN.
+Non-authenticated protocols like plain `DCap` protocol or `NFS` protocol (if so setup) carry null for DN and FQAN.
 A `"""` expression will match nulls.

 In order to allow all users using `dCap` protocol to stage data for any storage group the list configuration would look like:
 ```
-   ""  "" ".*" "dCap.*"
+   ""  "" ".*" "DCap.*"
 ```
 NB: Once stage protection configuration exists, the PEP will process it for match and if no match found staging will be denied.
 Therefore an empty stage configuration file will effectively deny staging for all.

 As was mentioned above, black lists can be formed my adding `!<expr>` in front of matching regular expression translating into "staging is allowed if not matching `<expr>`".

 In this example:
 ```